I go by Dagger / Daggerpoint in the vast World Wide Web.

 The basics are always there; pencils and paper.
 I’m particularly fond of Faber Castell lead pencils, ranging from an H to an HB.
 I also have clutch pencils (Rotring and Staedtler), a regular gum and kneaded eraser, triangles, curves, straight rules.
 And you can’t go wrong with a good, sturdy, inclined drawing table and proper light.

-Seeing as I’ve almost totally shifted to digital drawing, my WACOM Intuos3 A5 is my most valuable tool at the moment.
-I use various software to achieve certain areas of my work like digital inking in Corel Painter X and the rest in Adobe Photoshop.
-My computer changes every chance I get, and I’m a Mac user.
+Seeing as I’ve totally shifted to digital drawing, my WACOM Intuos3 A5 is my most valuable tool at the moment.
+I use various software to achieve certain areas of my work like digital inking in Corel Painter and the rest in Adobe Photoshop.
+My computer changes every chance I get, and I’m an OS X user.

 At what size/resolution do you set your canvas to?